cbonoz/vocalcoin/README.md

 ### Future Work

 - Better sorting/searching/filtering of issues on the map. i.e. finding by categories or creators.
-- Implement remaining use cases for Vocal coin
+- Implement remaining use cases for Vocal coin (other spending and earning opportunities).
 - Interaction/Trading between users
 - Improve UI / Remaining Beta Bug Fixes

 ## Repository Contents:
 * /slidedeck - Contains the pitch slidedeck for Vocal Coin.
+* /smartcontracts - NEP-5 smart contract files for Vocal Coin.
 * /whitepaper - vocal whitepaper tex and build output files such as the pdf.
 * /vocal - Front end and server code.
-* /assets - other images/resources
+* /assets - other images/resources used for github and presentation purposes.

 ### Useful Links:
 * https://medium.com/@tacomanator/environments-with-create-react-app-7b645312c09d